EcoG-io/pyslac/README.md

    $ make run-local
    ```

-   If you follow this path, then you will need to provide the PYPI credentials
+For a successful dependencies installation, you will need to provide the
-   and export them as ENVs:
+credentials to the Switch PyPi private server:

    ```shell
    $ export PYPI_USER=****
    $ export PYPI_PASS=****
    ```
+Contact André <andre@switch-ev.com> if you have questions about it.

 The last required step to effectively start the SLAC mechanism, is to force the
 detection of state `B`of the Control Pilot circuit.
 This project relies on